30 Tir Street: The Crossroad of Religious in Tehran

 In the 1950s, the Haim Synagogue was used as a refugee camp by fugitive Iraqi Jews, who immigrated to Israel via Iran, as part of Operation Ezra and Nehemiah.

-Currently, the synagogue is only open on the occasions of Shabbat and the High Holy Days, due mainly to emigration and decline in membership.
+Currently, the synagogue is only open on the occasions of Shabbat and the High Holy Days, due mainly to emigration and a decline in membership.

 Adrian Fire temple